ElevatEd-Devs/ElevatEd_backend/README.md

 <h2>Testing EndPoints🧪</h2>
 <p>You could test APIs with: <a href="https://www.postman.com/">Postman</a> or <a href="https://www.usebruno.com/">Bruno</a> </p>
-<p>There is also a .http file you would find in this repository, just hit the send request button</p>
+<p>There is also a <a href="https://learn.microsoft.com/en-us/aspnet/core/test/http-files?view=aspnetcore-9.0">.http</a> file you would find in this repository, just hit the send request button</p>
 <img width="100" height="22" alt="image" src="https://github.com/user-attachments/assets/c9a77824-75f4-438a-9366-96309653422a" />